Panepo/Uzuki/README.md

 4. Start face detection
 5. Start boss sensor alarming

-When the boss approaches, browser will alarm you and the page will auto redirect to nonsense generator.
+When the boss approaches, browser will alarm you and the page will auto redirect to nonsense activity generator.

 ![nonsense](https://github.com/Panepo/Uzuki/blob/master/doc/nonsense.png)

 ## Install

 Nothing.
-Only a webcam and browser are needed.
+Only a webcam and a tensorflow.js supported browser are needed.

 ## Library used